dhowe/rita4j/README.md

 $ cd rita4j
 $ mvn install      # when done, you should see "BUILD SUCCESS"
 ```
-The project requires a minimum version of Java 8 and Maven 3.6 to build.
+The project requires a minimum version of Java 8 and Maven 3.6 to build.<br>

 ### Eclipse
 1. Do steps above under **Developing**